New Road Construction

 New Rail Grade Construction

 In the past 6 years, Twin Rivers has built 9 rail siding extensions.
 Each siding consisted of building new grade for approximately 1- 1.5 miles in length.
 All siding grade construction is done on an active, in service, railway which requires highly skilled staff, operators, and coordination with the client.

 Lowbedding, Hauling & Transport Services

-Our fleet of Twin Rivers blue trucks are busy on all highways & forest service roads.
+Our fleet of Twin Rivers trucks are busy on all highways & forest service roads.
 Local forest industry contractors, heavy equipment dealerships, construction contractors and even private citizens employ our lowbeds to move equipment & supplies, and our gravel trucks to move materials on a daily basis.
-In addition to our fleet of lowbeds, railbeds, & stepdecks, we now offer winch truck services.
+In addition to our fleet of lowbeds, railbeds, & stepdecks, we now offer winch truck services with 2 units.

 In 2016 we forged a relationship with one of BC's newest mines.
 Our trucks have been hauling on-site at the mine location and from the mine site to various locations.

 Twin Rivers held a multiyear contract with a major oil / gas pipeline owner, to provide maintenance digs.
 In the course of an integrity dig, the pipe is exposed, old coating removed by sandblasting, inspected by a third party contractor and then recoated, supported and back-filled.
 Our crew completed approximately 1000 digs during our term, and all were “hot line” digs with the facility in service.

 After the Pine Pass Floods in 2011 and 2016, we did major stream realignments and revetment along the pipeline, railway, highway, and hydro rights of way.
 Many of these included the placement of large armoring rock to protect further damage from happening.
 Most of these were “in stream” which requires very special circumstances to maintain or restore fish habitat to ensure a productive ecosystem for generations to come.